espressif/arduino-esp32/libraries/WebServer/examples/WebServer/README.md

 This example requires some space for a filesystem and runs fine boards with 4 MByte flash using the following options:

-* Board: ESP32 Dev Module
-* Partition Scheme: Default 4MB with spiffs (1.2MB APP/1.5MB SPIFFS)
+* For using SPIFFS(LittleFS): Default 4MB with spiffs (1.2MB APP/1.5MB SPIFFS)
-    but LittleFS will be used in the partition (not SPIFFS)

-or

-* Board: Arduino Nano ESP32
-* Partition Scheme: "With FAT partition"
+* For using FATFS: Default 4MB with ffat (1.2MB APP/1.5MB FATFS)

 It features